cyberbotics/webots_ros2/webots_ros2_epuck/README.md

 # E-Puck

-This package provides a ROS2 interface example of [e-puck](https://www.gctronic.com/doc/index.php/e-puck2) simulated robot in Webots.
+This package provides a ROS2 interface example of the simulated [e-puck](https://www.gctronic.com/doc/index.php/e-puck2) robot in Webots.

 Please use the following links for more details: